-- Action for the purpose of protecting a discloser from detriment (relocation to another office, area to prevent them from detriment); and - Managing a disclosers unsatisfactory work performance, if the action is in line with the performance management framework.
+- Action for the purpose of protecting a discloser from detriment (relocation to another office or area to prevent them from detriment) - Managing a discloser's unsatisfactory work performance, if the action is in line with the performance management framework.

-Laing O'Rourke has put in place processes for assessing risks of detriment against a disclosure and other persons as soon as possible after receiving a disclosure.
-Support will provide through its Employee Assistance Programme (see below).
+Laing O'Rourke has processes for assessing risks of detriment against a disclosure and other persons as soon as possible after receiving a disclosure.
+Support will be provided through its Employee Assistance Programme (see below).